 Our supply chains

-Our supply chain’s includes sourcing of tyres principally from leading tyre manufacturers.
+Our supply chain’s includes sourcing of tyres principally from leading tyre manufacturers and parts suppliers.

 Our policy on slavery and human trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We are committed to acting ethically and with integrity in all our business relationships to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to acting ethically and with integrity in all our business relationships and are continuously making improvements in the identification and prevention of modern slavery and human trafficking to ensure it is not taking place anywhere in our supply chains.